james-menzies/nudge/README.md

 1. Maintain a pseudo-database of musicians, including what instrument they play, and the specific roles that they perform.
 The program allows for basic CRUD operations to be performed on these musicians.

 2. Design rosters for specific concert programs, allowing both for manual and automatic filling of positions, whilst ensuring that players aren't put into inappropriate positions.
+A roster will be able to printed as well.

 ### String Rostering 101